15 Feb Why Your Business Needs Powerful Storytelling To Grow

+As Geoff Mead points out in his book ‘Telling the Story – the heart and soul of successful leadership’, “A company’s story must be authentic and not just a sales pitch.”
+Brand stories are not marketing materials, generic ads or sales pitches.
 Remember the simple fact, people do business with people they like.
-Brand stories should be told with the brand persona and the writer’s personality at center stage.
+Brand stories should be told with the brand persona and the writer’s personality at centre stage.
 Boring stories won’t attract and retain readers, but stories brimming with personality can.
-Brand stories are not marketing materials.
-They are not ads, and they are not sales pitches.